-- Distribute: Research: DNS in the Real World Activity Guide, one copy per student. - Assign each group an article about DNS and DDoS attacks - The list of articles can be found on the first student page (bubble 1) on Code Studio for this lesson. - Students should complete the first page of the worksheet
+- Distribute: Research: DNS in the Real World Activity Guide , one copy per student. - Assign each group an article about DNS and DDoS attacks - The list of articles can be found on the last page of the activity guide (consider not printing this page and distributing it digitally.) - Students should complete the first page of the worksheet